-Manufacturers Modified Apportionment Method: Use the single sales factor apportionment if you elected the Manufacturer's Modified Apportionment Method in Section A with a taxable year beginning on or after July 1, 2014.
-Enter the Total, Virginia and Percentage on Section B, Line 1.
+Manufacturers Modified Apportionment Method

+Use the single sales factor method of apportionment if you elected the Manufacturer's Modified Apportionment Method in Section A. Enter the Total (Column A), Virginia (Column B), and Percentage (Column C) amounts in the appropriate column in Section B, Line 1.